Sebas1236/snake-game/README.md

 # snake-game
-The classical snake game made with python, using the Turtle library.
+The classical snake game, it keeps track of the user high score, made with python with help of the Turtle library.